The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 You will gain about 2400 mana from passive generation between Living Liquid hitting 0 HP and Brute Justice/Bruise Chaser becoming targetable, so make sure not to end the phase at full mana.

-### Phase 2: Bruise Chaser/Cruise Justice
+### Phase Two: Bruise Chaser/Cruise Justice

 Decide who is tanking which boss.

 Buffs should go out very early in the phase, so you can precast Living Shadow to take full advantage of them.
-Use after Cruise Chaser disappears to catch buffs after the first GCD, or as Brute Justice's textbox appears for buffs after the second GCD.
+Use after Cruise Chaser disappears to catch buffs after the first GCD, or as Brute Justice's textbox appears for buffs after the 2nd GCD.

 TBN should again be used liberally in this phase.
 Long strings of autoattacks, lightning passes, and raidwides plus autoattacks will all quickly break your shield and potentially save resources from your healers.